 In most cases, if the defendant files a timely notice of appeal from the judgement for possession, the trial court will not issue an execution on the judgment.
 If, however, the defendant appeals from an order other than the judgment for possession or in other limited circumstances, the trial court may issue an execution, and the plaintiff may levy on that execution unless a court grants a stay.
 (A levy is the taking or seizing of property pursuant to a writ of execution on a judgment.)

 To obtain a court-ordered stay, the defendant must first seek the stay in the trial court unless filing a motion in the trial court is not practicable.
 The trial court is almost always the proper location to file the motion first.
 If filing the motion first in the trial court is impracticable or if the trial court judge denies the defendant's motion, the defendant may file a motion for a stay from a single justice of the Appeals Court.
-The motion to the single justice is governed by Mass.
+The motion to the single justice is governed by Appeals Court Administrative Order 20-6, by Mass.
 R. App.
-P. 6 and an Appeals Court Standing Order governing motions to stay pursuant to M.R.A.P.
+P. 6, and by the Appeals Court Standing Order governing motions to stay pursuant to M.R.A.P.
 6.